phatng45/phatng45/README.md

-Hi, I am Nguyen Phat, currently pursuing a bachelor's degree in HCMUS.
+Hi, I am Nguyên Phát, currently pursuing a bachelor's degree in HCMUS.

-My goal is to become a Game Developer, and i am trying hard for it!
+My goal is to become a Game Developer, and i am still trying hard for it!

 ## Languages